 Do I need tickets to watch the Inaugural Parade?

 No. Tickets are only required to watch the parade from certain places along the parade route, and these tickets are handled by the Presidential Inaugural Committee.
 For more information on the parade, please go here.

 How do I get tickets for one of the official inaugural balls?

 Some events, such as the official inaugural balls, are managed by the Presidential Inaugural Committee (PIC).
-In mid-December, the PIC began taking requests for ball tickets through a public ticket request form.
+Please see the site of the Presidential Inaugural Committee (TBA) for more information.